It’s not just Arizona: Push to review 2020 ballots spreads

 –––

 Brumback reported from Atlanta and Riccardi from Denver.
-Jeff Amy in Atlanta and Jonathan J. Cooper in Phoenix contributed to this report.
+Associated Press writers Jeff Amy in Atlanta, Jonathan J. Cooper in Phoenix and John Flesher in Traverse City, Mich., contributed to this report.